wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

 ```
   - write a function counter which will:
     - add to count and print it
-    - stop after the count hits 5
+    - clearInterval after the count hits 5

 1.2.4